kivkivov/Celeste-Superdash-Resources/hardrooms.md

 ### **IMPORTANT:**

 Lastly, make sure to stay CROUCHED while waiting on and jumping off the cloud.
+You can hold crouch the entire time before dashing up.
 This makes it so you don't need to adjust for the wind nearly as much (or at all).

  ## Summit B 3000M - Flag 12

  The second half of this flag is one of the most difficult room clears in the game.
 Starting after the second spring hit up top, you want to do a left dash curved down and aim to fall to the lower left corner.
-From there, dash right and curve up at the very end of the dash, then hold in towards the spring.
+From there, dash right and curve up-right at the very end of the dash, then hold in towards the spring.

- Optional: For the next part, you don't to get too much height, so you can dash back into the spring to get a lower spring hit (and to make the flag less input dense, kind of).
+ Optional: For the next part, to avoid going too high, you can dash back into the spring to get a lower spring hit (and to make the flag less input dense)

- After hitting the spring, do an upright dash at this point below, then begin to curve up shortly after.
+ After hitting the spring, do an up-right dash shortly after and curve up immediately.

+ Another thing you can do is dash into and grab here, then slide down into the spring.
+However, this changes the timing of the up-right dash.

  ## Summit B 3000M - Flag 2

- The hardest part of this flag is the ending section, but I'm showing easy beginning strats here as well.

- At the end of the flag, there are two main ways you can reach the final cloud.
+ The hardest part of this flag is the ending section - there are two main ways you can reach the final cloud.

  Option 1

  Easier but slower method.
 After breaking the first cloud, use an up-right dash curved up to land on the next cloud.
 From there, fall, do a right dash, then a right dash curved up to land on the next cloud.
-Walk off the cloud, then the final cloud should be simple.
+Walk off the cloud (or do a short hop), then the final cloud should be simple.
+Using a demodash button can also help to avoid hitting spikes above you.

  Option 2

 The fast method that isn't too much harder.
-After breaking the first cloud, do a right dash, then a right dash curved up (late) to grab the crystal.
-Here is about where you should do the second right dash.
+After breaking the first cloud, do a right dash, then a right dash curved up rather late to grab the crystal.

 After getting the crystal, begin holding right.
 Fall to the bottom, then do another right dash into a right dash curved up, reaching the final cloud.
-Here is the visual cue for this one.

  ## Core C - Room 3 ##